3.7.1. Rules for drawing territories

 - When drawing internal polygons, follow 2.7.2.
 Rules for using internal polygons.

 - When drawing territories, observe the mapping rules concerning items that are forbidden to draw on YME.

 - If the polygon representing a territory partially overlaps with a body of water polygon, then draw the borders of both items.
 Furthermore, you should merge the borders so there are no gaps between them.

 - Note.
-For information on drawing overlapping border sections of complex polygons, see section 22.214.171.124.
-Composite polygonal items: creation techniques.
+For information on drawing overlapping border sections of composite polygonal items, see Section 22.214.171.124.
+Composite polygonal items: drawing techniques..

 Don't draw territories of underground buildings and structures within their complexes (metro stations are an exception, see 126.96.36.199.4).